Keynotes and Workshops

-Dr. Mara Karpel has been a practicing clinical psychologist for over twenty-five years, specializing in working with older adults and caregivers, as well as adults of all ages who are dealing with issues of anxiety, depression––or desiring to create more joy in their lives.
+Dr. Mara Karpel has been a practicing clinical psychologist for over twenty-six years, specializing in working with older adults and caregivers, as well as adults of all ages who are dealing with issues of anxiety, depression––or desiring to create more joy in their lives.
 She also specializes in evaluating veterans for Post Traumatic Stress Disorder.
 Mara is the host of Dr. Mara Karpel & Your Golden Years, a radio program about the social, emotional, and health issues of older adults, caregivers, Boomers, and all who want to grow older with greater health and more joy.
-She is a regular contributor to Huffington Post and to Ariana Huffington’s new online publication, Thrive Global.
-Her book, The Passionate Life: Creating Vitality and Joy at Every Age, is expected to be published in late 2018.
+She is a regular contributor to Huffington Post and to Arianna Huffington’s new online publication, Thrive Global.
+She is the author of the internationally best-selling book, The Passionate Life: Creating Vitality & Joy at Every Age.
+(Best Seller Publishing Fall 2018).

 Mara speaks on a number of topics, including: